 This is another way to picture what it means for you to be in Christ.
 You are completely safe, hidden in him.
 He represents you before the Father.
 He covers you—your sin, your shame, your weakness.
 But he covers you in a very real way, not as a temporary fiction.

 To be found in Christ means you don’t have to prove yourself anymore.
-Your frantic attempts to find or craft an acceptable identity, or your tireless work to manage your own reputation—these are over and done.
-You can rest.
-In Christ.
+Your frantic attempts to find or craft an acceptable identity, or your tireless work to manage your own reputation.
 You don’t have to be intimidated by anyone, ever.
-Who are you?
-You are in Christ!
-And you no longer need to fear the judgement of God (1 John 4:18).
+You no longer need to fear the judgement of God (1 John 4:18).
 When God looks at you, he sees you hidden in Christ.
-This is freedom.
-This is confidence.
-This is good, good news.
+This is freedom, confidence.
+Which is good news.